Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 demo   1          2       Completed    75s
 ```

 Press Ctrl-C when it says `Completed`.
-That usually takes a minute or two, most
-of which is pulling the ClickHouse image the first time.
+That usually takes a minute or two, most of which is a pull of the ClickHouse&reg; image the first time.

-If it stays `InProgress` for more than five minutes, jump to Troubleshooting at
+If it stays `InProgress` for more than five minutes, jump to Troubleshooting at the end.
-the end.

 ### Look at what was created